guillain/ServiceDeskBot/README.md

 # What is it?
 * Q&A chatbot integrated on redis db
 * DB can be loaded with csv file
-* User can be put in a new room with ServiceDesk (keyword: servicedesk)
+* User can be put in a new room with ServiceDesk (keyword: `joinsd`)
+* Tranlsation integrated in 107 languages with auto or manual mode (keyword: `translate help`)
 * Based on [node-flint](https://github.com/flint-bot/flint) (nodejs)
-* Logstash cnnector to send all messages
+* Logstash connector to send all messages in BigData db
-* ITSM (servicenow) integration to create and update ticket
+* ITSM (servicenow) integration to list, create, update ticket
+* Flash message management to inform about current global outage
 * <img src="doc/chatbot.png" height="300px">

 ## Scenario